rust-lang/book/nostarch/chapter09.md

 `Result<T, E>` where the generic parameter `T` has been filled in with the concrete type `String`, and the generic type `E` has been filled in with the concrete type `io::Error`.
-If this function succeeds without any problems, the caller of this function will receive an `Ok` value that holds a `String` -- the username that this function read from the file.
+If this function succeeds without any problems, the caller of this function will receive an `Ok` value that holds a `String`—the username that this function read from the file.
 If this function encounters any problems, the caller of this function will receive an `Err` value that holds an instance of `io::Error` that contains more information about what the problems